jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/finish.md

 * https://github.com/jupyter-on-openshift

-The Git repository used to create the Jupyter Notebook images, from the Jupyter on OpenShift project.
+The Git repository used to create the Jupyter Notebook images, from the Jupyter on OpenShift project:

 * https://github.com/jupyter-on-openshift/jupyter-notebooks